HongyiSu/Northridge/README.md

-This work is funded by the TEAR project;
+This work is funded by the TEAR project, thanks to Alice;

 Observational waveform data were downloaded from peer.berkeley.edu/nga;